jd12/postfix-evaluator/README.md

 Finally, determine what you will return.

-## Part Five: Commit Project and Submit Pull Request
-When you have finished your solution and are ready to submit, make your final commit and push eveything up to Github.
-Submit a pull request to the main repository so that I know your code is ready to be reviewed.

-## Bonus: Infix Expression Evaluator
+## Part Six: Infix Expression Evaluator

 Implement the following algorithm for the evaluation of arithmetic infix expressions.